 President, Cox Media Group

-Previously, she was executive vice president of national ad platforms and president of CoxReps, based in New York City, where she also had oversight of Gamut and Videa.
+Previously, Guthrie was executive vice president of national ad platforms and president of CoxReps, based in New York City, where she also had oversight of Gamut and Videa.
 Prior to that role, Guthrie was executive vice president of radio where she was responsible for all programming, operations and sales for CMG’s radio division.

-She was elected to serve on the board of directors for the National Association of Broadcasters (NAB), the Television Advertising Bureau (TVB) and she previously served on the Executive Board for the Radio Advertising Bureau (RAB).
-She is also on the board of directors for the Metropolitan College of New York.
-She is a multiyear honoree as Radio Ink magazine’s “Most Powerful People in Radio” and “Most Influential Women in Radio.”
+Guthrie serves on the executive board of directors for the National Association of Broadcasters (NAB).
+She is also on the board of directors for the Broadcasters Foundation of America and the Metropolitan College of New York.
+She is a multi-year honoree as Radio Ink magazine’s “Most Powerful People in Radio” and “Most Influential Women in Radio.”
 She also was named “Woman of Distinction” by the March of Dimes and “Humanitarian of the Year” by the Muscular Dystrophy Association.

 Guthrie started her career as a journalist, having spent several years as a television news reporter and anchor, and she holds a degree in journalism from Iowa State University.
 She and her husband Todd have three daughters.